chewtoys/docker-1/nginx/readme.md

 ### Prerequisites

 ```
-Last version of docker in a swarm mode to using that stack as well a consul service discovery and a loadbalancer.
+Last version of docker in a swarm mode to use that stack as well a consul service discovery and a loadbalancer.
 You can find boths here.
 ```